pac4j/pac4j/documentation/how-to-secure-a-jakarta-ee-application-with-oidc.md

 }
 ```

-What each part does:

-- **`setDiscoveryURI`** points to the provider's `.well-known/openid-configuration` document. pac4j reads the authorization, token, user info and JWKS endpoints from it.
-- **`setClientId` and `setSecret`** are the credentials the provider gave you when you registered the application.
+`setDiscoveryURI` gives pac4j the provider's `.well-known/openid-configuration` document.
+From it, pac4j reads the authorization, token, user info and JWKS endpoints. `setClientId` and `setSecret` are the credentials obtained when registering the application.

-- **`new Config("http://localhost:8080/callback", ...)`** sets the callback URL. pac4j appends `?client_name=OidcClient` to it, and this full URL is the **redirect URI** to register at the provider.
-Use the public URL of your application in production.
+The callback is configured by `new Config("http://localhost:8080/callback", ...)`. pac4j appends `?client_name=OidcClient`, so **register that full URL as the redirect URI** at the provider.
+In production, use the public URL of your application.

 By default pac4j uses the authorization code flow, with PKCE when the provider supports it. `setAllowUnsignedIdTokens(true)` only exists because the public demo server issues unsigned ID tokens: remove it for a real provider.
 To register the application at Keycloak, Google or Entra ID, follow the [provider section of the Spring Boot guide](/how-to-secure-a-java-application-with-oidc.html#4-register-the-application-at-your-identity-provider): the Java configuration is the same, only the wiring below differs.